singularity-code/scim-endpoint/README.md

 ## usage

+You can either choose to download the binaries or clone the project.

+For running the <a href="https://bitbucket.org/wouter29/personify-scim-server/downloads/">downloaded artefact</a> :

+> java -jar personify-scim-server-1.0.0-SNAPSHOT.jar

+After cloning the project, you can build the application from source.
+Requirements to build are installation of a Java JDK 1.8+ and Maven.

-for running the maven project : <br/>
+For running the maven project :

 > mvn spring-boot:run

-for running the <a href="https://bitbucket.org/wouter29/personify-scim-server/downloads/">downloaded artefact</a> : <br/>

-> java -jar personify-scim-server-1.0.0-SNAPSHOT.jar

 use the integrated postman collection to test.